Error-331/code_tests/docs/bible/links.md

 The Division - November 21 (If we find ourselves shunned by loved ones, the wisest thing to do is show them our faith by our works);

 The Future - November 22 (God knows the future, God knows the past - he never gets wrong);

+We are Hear - November 23 (Live with one eye on the headlines and the other on the heavens);